People feel that they’re not being treated fairly by the companies they...

 If you took your loan out between 1998 and 2006, your loan will be wiped when you reach 65.
 If it was taken out after 2006, it will be wiped 25 years from the first April of graduation when you were first due to repay.

 Have you got student debts?
 How long do you anticipate that it’ll take you to repay – longer or shorter that you expected?
+Do you have other debts from your student days, such as overdrafts and credit cards?
 We’d love to hear your thoughts.

 Read our Student Debt Guide.